11 ways to improve your financial situation during a crisis

 Call your credit card company if you are late with payment

-“Quickly prioritize: which bills you can pay this month.
-In some cases, it is simply not possible to pay them all.
-If you find that you cannot pay by credit card, call the company servicing your credit card and see if they can give you more time and refuse any interest, Eveko advises.
-“It may give you a little more time to get help.”
+“Prioritize quickly what bills you can pay this month.
+In some cases, it is simply not possible to pay for all of them.
+If you find that you cannot pay with your credit card, call your credit card company and see if they can give you more time and waive any interest, Eveko advises.
+"It might give you a little more time to get help."